HelenLangers/Javascript30/06-Type-Ahead/README.md

 ## Main goals

-- Search feature that matches whatever is typed in
+- Search feature that filters a JSON on whatever is typed in and returns matches while typing

 ## Learning Notes
 # fetch